Anatoly1010/Atomize/atomize/documentation/temperature_controller_functions.md

 For Lakeshore 336 a loop 1 or 2 can be used with a set of ['50 W','5 W','0.5 W','Off'].
 The loop 3 and 4 can be used only with ['On','Off'] set.<br/>
 For Lakeshore 325 a loop 1 can be used with a set of ['25 W','2.5 W','Off'].
 The loop 2 can be used only with ['On','Off'] set.<br/>
 The values '50 W', '5 W', and '0.5 W' are shown as High, Medium, and Low on the device display.
 The exact values depends on the resistance used.<br/>
-This function is not available for Termodat-11M6, 13KX3, Stanford Research PTC10.<br/>
+This function is not available for Termodat-11M6, 13KX3, Stanford Research PTC10, Scientific Instruments SCM10.<br/>
 ### tc_heater_power()
 ```python3
 tc_heater_power()